ArkEcosystemArchive/docs-legacy/docs/cryptography/README.md

 >
 > Do not lose it, and do not share it with others, or you could lose access to your ARK tokens.
 If you lose your passphrase, or if it is stolen, there is nothing we can do to help you.
 We CANNOT recover any lost passphrases.

-A [Passphrase](/faq/passphrases.html) is a "key to the castle."
-It is used to directly calculate the [PrivateKey](#privatekey) of an [ARK Account](/glossary/#account) and should never be shared, stored irresponsibly, or transmitted over the internet.
+A [passphrase](/faq/passphrases.html) is a "key to the castle."
+It is used to directly calculate the [PrivateKey](#privatekey) of an [ARK account](/glossary/#account) and should never be shared, stored irresponsibly, or transmitted over the internet.
 The only person that should ever have access to a passphrase is the owner of its account.

 We can technically use any word, phrase, or string as a passphrase which will result in a valid ARK [Address](#address) or Wallet; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
 Humans are bad at creating randomness, and entering sequences of random letters and numbers isn't easy to do accurately.

-To promote usability while also maintaining security, ARK Passphrases are implemented using the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+To promote usability while also maintaining security, ARK passphrases are implemented using the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 Simply, it's a mnemonic sentence constructed via randomly chosen words from a large [wordlist](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
 From here, that sentence or "Passphrase" is piped through a series of hashing, curve, and encoding algorithms to derive a [PrivateKey](#privatekey) / [WIF](#wif), a [PublicKey](#publickey), and subsequently [Addresses](#address) / Wallets and [Signatures](#signature).

 > To learn more about randomness, visit the Wiki's on [Randomness](https://en.wikipedia.org/wiki/Randomness) and [Random Number Generation](https://en.wikipedia.org/wiki/Random_number_generation)